 Training and support.
 One compulsory element of the Evaluation Exchange is attendance at three full days of training over the course of the six-month programme.
 The training sessions were designed over the course of the programme by the delivery team.
 We were conscious of the limitations of running the training online, so opted for a blended approach providing some pre-prepared materials in advance.
 The pre-prepared materials included sign-posting to evaluation resources and videos prepared by delivery team members on background information to UCL and the voluntary sector.
 This allowed more time for interactive activities during the training session.
 Content was guided by what we felt was important to cover based on our experience of the pilot and also informed by participants' responses to pre- and post-training questionnaires.
-Training workshops for the Camden and Newham programmes were delivered separately.
+Training was co-delivered by the delivery team and invited speakers on particular topics.
+The training workshops for the Camden and Newham programmes were delivered separately.
 The training workshops for Newham teams took place approximately one month before the workshops for the Camden teams.
 The staggered approach allowed us to evaluate how the sessions for the Newham programme went and adapt sessions for the Camden programme in response to feedback.